 You should have at least installed SVXLink in the fashion described in the linked page here.
 Read and follow the directions explicitly.

-You should have a USB Sound Card preferably the CM108 already described in these pages.
+You should have a USB Sound Card preferably the CM108 already described in these pages, or USB dongle modified too drive the PTT and receive the SQL/COS signal.

 Time Allotment: Allow at least 40 Minutes at the very least.